Tajnost/100daysOfPython/README.md

 - Ended this journey on

 ## Log Descending
+**Day 16: January 15, 2024**
+- **Project 17 : Million Dollar Question** - This project focuses on exploring Turtle Graphics to create a Spot Painting, utilizing built-in functions.
+Additionally, it incorporates 'cologram.py' for extracting RGB values from an existing picture.

 **Day 15: January 14, 2024**
 - **Project 16 : True False Questionaire** - The project trying to learn more about OOP.
 Its a simple Trivia that asks user about stuff.